Syffe/docs/docs/source/actions/queue.rst

      - |premium plan tag|
        When creating a draft pull request for a queue, this prefix will be used to name the branch.

+   * - ``allow_queue_branch_edit``
+     - bool
+     - false
+     - When creating a branch for a queue, if the code of this branch is edited by an entity external to Mergify, Mergify un-queues all pull requests embarked in the branch and report the issue as a failure.
+If set to ``true``, Mergify will allow such modifications and trust the content of the branch.
+Make sure only Mergify and your external application are allowed to edit these branches.

 .. note::